NeelayS/walkability_ml/README.md

 # walkability_ml

-Method using machine learning to estimate walkability of streets.
+Method to estimate walkability of streets using machine learning (ML).

 ## Resources